Kristin Venn

 Kristin Venn (born 5 March 1994) is a Norwegian handball player who plays for the Norwegian club Storhamar HE.

 She was also a part of Norway's 28-squad for the 2015 World Women's Handball Championship as well as the 28-squad for the 2014 European Women's Handball Championship.
 She has already participated for Norway's recruit team.

 She also represented Norway in 2014 Women's Junior World Handball Championship, placing 9th.

-On 4 October 2017, Venn announced that she will not be playing anymore for the national team.
-She is going to focus on playing for her club Byåsen HE and just enjoy playing handball.
-She later opened up for the possibility to fight for a spot on the national team, and is currently a part of the extended squad (the recruit team).
+On 4 October 2017, Venn announced that she would not play anymore for the national team.
+She was going to focus on playing for her then club Byåsen HE and just enjoy playing handball.
+She later opened up for the possibility to fight for a spot on the national team, and national team coach Thorir Hergeirsson said Venn was up for a place in the squad for the 2022 European Championship had she not been injured.

+On 24 October 2024 Venn made a comeback, 7 years and 4 months since her last performance for the national team.